 10. Grossinger’s Catskill Resort Hotel

-Indoor pool, Grossinger’s Catskill Resport and Hotel, Liberty New York.
+Indoor pool, Grossinger’s Catskill Resort and Hotel, Liberty New York.
 Photo by Marisa Scheinfeld from The Borscht Belt: Revisiting the Remains of America’s Jewish Vacationland.

-Though comedians such as Mel Brooks once provided entertainment at the resort, Borscht Belt’s true claim to fame was its inspiration for the setting of 1987’s Dirty Dancing, whose fictional locale “Kellerman’s” was based on former resort Grossinger’s Catskill Resort Hotel.
+Grossinger’s Catskills Resort Hotel‘s claim to fame is as an inspiration for the setting of the 1987 film Dirty Dancing, whose fictional locale “Kellerman’s” was based on former resort.
 However, the film’s success was unable to influence tourists as the resort closed its doors in 1986, a year before the film’s release.

 Frequented by athletes, entertainers, and wealthy business, this resort’s fittingly adopted the slogan “Grossinger’s Has Everything for the Kind of Person Who Likes to Come to Grossinger’s.”
-However, the resort today lays in ruin, with its indoor swimming pool, which has transformed into a lush greenhouse over the years, is a destination for adventurers.
+However, the resort today lays in ruin.
+Its indoor swimming pool, which has transformed into a lush greenhouse over the years, is a destination for adventurers.